CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 (included in the Graphviz package) to validate the syntax of the topology file.

-Open the topology file with Graphviz to ensure that it is readable and that the file format is correct.
+By simply opening the topology file with Graphviz, you can ensure that it is readable and that the file format is correct.

-If you edit `topology.dot` file from a Windows system, be sure to double check the file formatting; there might be extra characters that keep the graph from working correctly.
+If you edit `topology.dot` file from a Windows system, be sure to double check the file formatting; there may be extra characters that keep the graph from working correctly.

 {{%/notice%}}

 ## <span>Caveats and Errata</span>

+  - Prior to version 2.1, Cumulus Linux stored the `ptmd` configuration files in `/etc/cumulus/ptm.d`.
+When you upgrade to version 2.1 or later, all the existing `ptmd` files are copied from their original location to `/etc/ptm.d` with a `dpkg-old` extension, except for `topology.dot`, which gets copied to `/etc/ptm.d`.

+    If you customized the `if-topo-pass` and `if-topo-fail` scripts, they are also copied to `dpkg-old`, and you must modify them so they can parse the CSV output correctly.

+    Sample `if-topo-pass` and `if-topo-fail` scripts are available in `/etc/ptm.d`.
+A sample `topology.dot` file is available in `/usr/share/doc/ptmd/examples`.

-When PTMD is incorrectly in a failure state and the Zebra interface is enabled, PIF BGP sessions do not establish the route, but the subinterface on top of it does establish routes.
+  - When PTMD is incorrectly in a failure state and the Zebra interface is enabled, PIF BGP sessions are not establishing the route, but the subinterface on top of it does establish routes.

     If the subinterface is configured on the physical interface and the physical interface is incorrectly marked as being in a PTM FAIL state, routes on the physical interface are not processed in Quagga, but the subinterface is working.

 ## <span>Related Information</span>